domy-2018/rubiks/README.md

 ## TODO LIST

-1a - fix the params so that it won't throw error on parse issue.
-Provide more friendly error message

-2 - fix the show of the cube, so that it shows the results in a pretty 2D cube layout

 3 - put the logic of the RWST, interactive game and batch game into its own module

 4 - Fix the Writer to record both moves and the cube.